"Nov. 9, 2012 -- If you're allergic to the metals nickel or cobalt, you may want to consider that when you pick a mobile phone.

 - What other drugs will affect epinastine ophthalmic (Elestat)?

 What should I discuss with my healthcare provider before using epinastine ophthalmic (Elestat)?

-Epinastine ophthalmic is in the FDA pregnancy category C. This means that it is not known whether epinastine will be harmful to an unborn baby.
-Do not use epinastine ophthalmic without first talking to your doctor if you are pregnant or could become pregnant during treatment.
+FDA pregnancy category C. It is not known whether epinastine ophthalmic will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-It is not known whether epinastine passes into breast milk.
-Do not use epinastine ophthalmic without first talking to your doctor if you are breast-feeding a baby.
+It is not known whether epinastine ophthalmic passes into breast milk or if it could harm a nursing baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.